Health & Safety Updates

 - Staff will wear protective face masks while on duty.
 Guests are required to wear face masks in public areas and indoor spaces.

-- Participants in the Happiness Retreat, Silent Retreat, and any other breathing-based programs, are required to provide proof of a negative COVID-19 test at check-in.
+- Effective immediately, participants in the Happiness Retreat, Silent Retreat, and any other breathing-based programs, are required to provide proof of a negative COVID-19 test at check-in.
 This test must have been taken within three (3) days of your arrival at the Center.
 If you do not provide acceptable documentation, you will be required to participate via Zoom from your room during any breathing exercises; you’ll need to bring your own laptop or smartphone to connect to Zoom.

 - Guests on property will be monitored for symptoms and possible exposure on a daily basis.
 If they show any symptoms, they will be asked to leave the premises and seek medical advice immediately.